locallyoptimistic/LocallyOptimistic/content/post/building-a-data-practice.md

 At Kickstarter, we called this document *Common Data Gotchas*, which is a good way to think about it.

 ### Use a project management tool
 Start tracking all the work you do, even quick data requests.
 Write down the question, the results, and how you got them.
 Encourage others in your organization to interact with you in this tool, but be careful not to make using the tool overly burdensome.
-Sometimes the CEO has a quick request, and you will just do it and document it later.
+Sometimes the CEO has a quick request, and you should just do it and document it later.

 Don't get too hung up on the process now — the key reason for using a project management tool is documentation.
 It will help with reproducibility, so you can easily recreate a dataset or an analysis in the future.
 It will also make your work visible, demonstrating your impact on the business.